 Louvre ‘Mona Lisa’: Leaving aside the missing shadow on the balcony ledge [this is discussed in detail shortly], one can get an idea of how poorly these elements were rendered, like shapeless blobs, with a different scale and perspective on each side.
 Furthermore, the column base to the right of the figure in the portrait [the 5th image from the left] was viewed under significant magnification.
 Through this, visual evidence that the columns were a later addition.
 Unlike the earlier version, the columns were likely painted after and on top of an existing landscape.
 The paint of the columns was so thin that some of the landscape work underneath could be seen from the surface.
 There is no proper underpainting under the column bases.
 That is not the way Leonardo worked; and would indicate that these bases, and the barely noticeable pillars, would likely not have been painted or even drawn in this fashion by one of the greatest artists who ever lived.
-The painting of the columns in the ‘Earlier Mona Lisa’ was intentional, and not executed on top of any pre-existing background.
+Note also the mis-matching of the two halves of the plith.
+By contrast, the painting of the columns in the ‘Earlier Mona Lisa’ was intentional, and not executed on top of any pre-existing background.

 Prado ‘Mona Lisa’: As with the Louvre ‘Mona Lisa’, it is the columns that go a long way to spoiling an otherwise beautiful painting.
 Once again, there is no shadow from the left-hand column on to the balcony ledge (first image from the right).
 Also, as with the Louvre ‘Mona Lisa’, the two ‘halves’ of the plinth are not drawn to the same shape; nor to the same scale, nor to the same perspective.
 They look like a mis-matched pair.

 CRUCIAL LIGHT AND SHADOW

 As much as any other subject with which he was concerned with regarding the practice of painting, Leonardo attached enormous importance on accurately depicting light and shadow.
 He wrote profusely on this subject throughout the course of his career.

 In his Treatise On Painting, Leonardo states clearly: